kubemq-io/kubemq-java-v2/README.md

 ### List Channels

-Retrieves a list of EventsStore channels.
+Retrieve a list of EventsStore channels.

 #### Request Parameters